a.custom-link:hover, a.custom-link:focus { text-decoration: underline; }

 PEET Program Overview

 To develop and refine processes for local approval and conduct of pragmatic, EHR-embedded trials, the PEET program funds pilot demonstration projects.
 Requests for Applications (RFAs) are made available each year for 2-year pilot trials.
 Current priorities relate to studies conducted in adult populations within UCHealth.
-See below for relevant deadlines for the 2024-2025 review cycle.

 Request for Applications (RFA)